Active DirectoryMicrosoft Technologies

 • Vulnerabilities

-ATA Center – ATA center is the operation center.
+Microsoft Advanced Threat Analytics Center – ATA center is the operation center.
 It receives information from ATA gateways and display the detected events in web interface. using ATA center, we also can setup administrators, configure email alerts settings, check the status of connection to gateways.
 It also can manage the update settings for the gateways.

-ATA Gateway – ATA Gateway monitors the traffic which comes to Active Directory Servers. it uses port mirroring technology for it. captured data will passed in to ATA center for evaluation.
+Microsoft Advanced Threat Analytics Gateway – ATA Gateway monitors the traffic which comes to Active Directory Servers. it uses port mirroring technology for it. captured data will passed in to ATA center for evaluation.

-ATA Lightweight Gateway – This is the easiest method which can use to install ATA gateway.
+Microsoft Advanced Threat Analytics Lightweight Gateway – This is the easiest method which can use to install ATA gateway.
 This component can directly install in Active Directory Domain Controller.
 However, it will increase the resource usage of the domain controller.

-There are three ways to deploy ATA,
+There are three ways to deploy Microsoft Advanced Threat Analytics,

 Using only ATA Gateways – In this deployment mode separate ATA gateways will be used.
 Domain controllers network ports need to mirror to ATA gateways servers so they can capture the traffic. this is the most reliable method as it will not make any impact on active directory domain controller performance.